Histrionic personality disorder treatment

 No matter how you feel at the moment, our experts have the knowledge and experience to turn your situation around.
 Although there’s no cure for personality disorders, they are fully treatable.
 Our programmes are designed to help you feel significantly better and start to live with greater acceptance and control of your circumstances.

 Our team will help you to feel better about what you’re facing every day.
 They will normalise your reality and help you to realise that your behaviours are not your fault.
-It is very common to turn your experience inwards and feel guilt and shame about ways you may have acted in the past.
+It's very common to turn your experience inwards and feel guilt and shame about ways you may have acted in the past.
 However, our compassionate team operate with no judgement at all, showing you that your beliefs and actions are regularly associated with your condition.

-Histrionic personality disorder can make it feel like you’re completely isolated, but there are people waiting to help you and others who are working through the exact symptoms as you.
+Histrionic personality disorder can make you feel isolated, but there are people waiting to help you and others who are working through the exact symptoms as you.
 Talking to someone about what you might have been holding inside will help you to feel empowered to get better.
-We can do this together and once you start to open up, you’ll never look back.
-We’ll help you to take the next steps to treatment with Priory, which will change the course of your life for the better.

 Types of histrionic personality disorder treatment programmes

-Our programmes all adhere to the NICE clinical guidelines, which are evidence-based and set by independent bodies.
+Our programmes all adhere to National Institute for Health and Care Excellence (NICE) guidelines, which are evidence-based and set by independent bodies.
 We’ll recommend the best way to proceed with your treatment after your initial consultation.
-Your treatment can be delivered in an inpatient format, in one of our residential centres and hospitals, through day care or as outpatient treatment at one of our nationwide wellbeing centres.
-We can also offer outpatient therapy over video with our online therapy service, removing the need to travel or to impact on your other commitments.
+Your treatment can be delivered in an inpatient format, in one of our residential centres and hospitals, through day care or with outpatient treatment at one of our nationwide wellbeing centres.
+We can also offer outpatient therapy via our online therapy service, removing the need to travel or to impact on your other commitments.

 Here are the details of our treatment for histrionic personality disorder at Priory: